shraddhaskumar/osdag/README.md

 Open Anaconda prompt.
-Activate osdag environment with the command: conda activate osdag-env Go to the directory where osdag-script.py is installed.
+Activate osdag environment with the command: conda activate osdag-env.
+Go to the directory where osdag-script.py is installed.
-Run the command: python osdag-script.py
+Run the command: python osdag-script.py.